Alison Moyet

 By June 2023, her worldwide album sales had reached a certified 23 million, with over two million singles sold.
-All of Moyet's ten studio albums and three compilation albums have charted in the top 30 of the UK Albums Chart, with two of them reaching number one, and she has had several top-10 hits on the UK singles chart.
+Highlighting a career that has achieved a top 10 UK album across 5 different decades, all of Moyet's ten studio albums and three compilation albums have charted in the top 30 of the UK Albums Chart, (with two of them reaching number one), and she has had several top-10 hits on the UK singles chart.

 Early life and education

 Geneviève Alison Jane Moyet was born on 18 June 1961 in Basildon, Essex, to a French father and English mother.
 She did not grow up bilingual, but spoke "Franglais", and was called Alison from a young age.

-She grew up in Basildon, where she attended Janet Duke Junior School and then Nicholas Comprehensive at secondary level, where she was in the same sixth form class as future Depeche Mode members Andrew Fletcher and Martin Gore.
+She grew up in Basildon, where she attended Janet Duke Junior School and then Nicholas Comprehensive at secondary level, where she was in the same sixth form class as Andrew Fletcher and Martin Gore who later founded Depeche Mode.

 She was involved in a number of punk rock, pub rock, and blues bands in the southeast Essex area during the late 1970s and early 1980s, including the Vandals, the Screamin' Ab Dabs, the Vicars, and the Little Roosters.
-After leaving school at age 16, Moyet worked as a shop assistant and trained as a piano tuner.
+After leaving school when she was 16, Moyet worked as a shop assistant and trained as a piano tuner.